raunaqgupta/open-source-docs/vitess-operator/intro.md

 # Vitess Operator overview

-This document describes the purpose of the Vitess operator for Kubernetes and introduces its usage.
+This document describes the purpose of the Vitess Operator for Kubernetes and introduces its usage.
 To learn more about Vitess, see the [Vitess documentation](https://vitess.io/docs).

 ## The Vitess operator automates the management of Vitess on Kubernetes.

 [Running Vitess on Kubernetes](https://vitess.io/docs/get-started/kubernetes/) using a Helm chart provides automated deployment.
 However, this pattern still requires significant maintenance tasks, like planned failover, updates, and resharding.
-The purpose of the Vitess operator is to automate much of that maintenance work.
+The purpose of the Vitess Operator is to automate much of that maintenance work.

-The Vitess operator automates tasks like these:
+The Vitess Operator automates tasks like these:

 + Deploy any number of Vitess clusters, cells, keyspaces, shards, and tablets to scale both reads and writes either horizontally or vertically;
 + Deploy overlapping shards for Vitess resharding, allowing zero-downtime resizing of shards;